 This is a survey I conducted of residents and fellows at two universities to understand their personal financial knowledge and condition.
 Jim contributed to the study (make sure you read to the next section to learn more about the study) and the findings reinforce why his own site/empire, teaching finance to physicians, exists and needs to exist.
 I’ll delve more into the study in a moment.

 Connecting this study with my blog also means this blog is no longer anonymous (for the handful of readers who aren’t family), as my name is the first author on the article and in the first sentence of the WCI blog writeup.
 I’m keeping a clear demarcation between my work life and my blog life to the extent that’s possible.
 While events/interactions/relationships at work inspire some of my blog writing, this is a personal blog, and not affiliated with my employer.
-I do not currently plan for my day-job related output to be a regular feature here, but it may happen occasionally.

 - My first post — Country Road — about country music and politics and religion